seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Must be half-workers?
 We are all bastards;
 And that most venerable man which I
 Did call my father, was I know not where
-When I was stamp’d; some coiner with his tools
+When I was stamp'd; some coiner with his tools
-Made me a counterfeit: yet my mother seem’d
+Made me a counterfeit: yet my mother seem'd
 The Dian of that time so doth my wife
 The nonpareil of this.
 O, vengeance, vengeance!
-Me of my lawful pleasure she restrain’d
+Me of my lawful pleasure she restrain'd
-And pray’d me oft forbearance; did it with
+And pray'd me oft forbearance; did it with
-A pudency so rosy the sweet view on’t
+A pudency so rosy the sweet view on't
-Might well have warm’d old Saturn; that I thought her
+Might well have warm'd old Saturn; that I thought her
-As chaste as unsunn’d snow.
+As chaste as unsunn'd snow.
 O, all the devils!
-This yellow Iachimo, in an hour,–wast not?–
+This yellow Iachimo, in an hour,--wast not?--
-Or less,–at first?–perchance he spoke not, but,
+Or less,--at first?--perchance he spoke not, but,
-Like a full-acorn’d boar, a German one,
+Like a full-acorn'd boar, a German one,
-Cried ‘O!’ and mounted; found no opposition
+Cried 'O!' and mounted; found no opposition
-But what he look’d for should oppose and she
+But what he look'd for should oppose and she
 Should from encounter guard.
 Could I find out
-The woman’s part in me!
-For there’s no motion
+The woman's part in me!
+For there's no motion
 That tends to vice in man, but I affirm
-It is the woman’s part: be it lying, note it,
+It is the woman's part: be it lying, note it,
-The woman’s; flattering, hers; deceiving, hers;
+The woman's; flattering, hers; deceiving, hers;
 Lust and rank thoughts, hers, hers; revenges, hers;
 Ambitions, covetings, change of prides, disdain,
 Nice longing, slanders, mutability,